 From the minute you step into the College of Veterinary Medicine you’ll be part of a team of forward-looking healthcare professionals who are committed to the health and wellness of animals.

-At its heart is our world-class, Purdue Veterinary Teaching Hospital filled with committed faculty who teach real-world skills and a problem-solving mindset – graduating “practice-ready” veterinarians and veterinary technicians (the veterinary medical nursing profession).
+At its heart is our world-class, Purdue Veterinary Teaching Hospital filled with committed faculty who teach real-world skills and a problem-solving mindset – graduating “practice-ready” veterinarians and veterinary nurses (formerly veterinary technology).

 Want to become a Doctor of Veterinary Medicine?

 Students must complete at least two years of pre-veterinary college courses before being eligible to compete for admission to the Doctor of Veterinary Medicine (DVM) program and most complete their bachelor’s degree first.
 If DVM is your goal, you must start your undergrad experience in a major outside the veterinary college– majors within Purdue’s colleges of Agriculture and Science are popular choices for Purdue students.

 You’ve come to the right place.
 Students gain a competitive advantage with our hands-on curriculum, clinical rotations alongside senior veterinary medical students in Purdue’s Veterinary Teaching Hospital and courses taught by experts.
 Career options include working as a veterinary healthcare team member in research, animal behavior, private veterinary practices, academia, zoos, or many others.
 And get this: Purdue veterinary nursing grads’ starting salaries are higher than the national average.
 Veterinary Nurse is a major within the veterinary college – so pick College of Veterinary Medicine when you’re ready to apply.